High School Awards

-No. Award winners are considered for the appropriate merit scholarship if admitted to The College and would not be able to use the scholarship at another institution or Eastman.
+No. Award winners are considered for the appropriate merit scholarship if admitted to the College of Arts, Sciences and Engineering and would not be able to use the scholarship at another institution or Eastman.

 The Office of Admissions values the selection of students for these awards and considers this honor along with the rest of a student’s application.
 However, it does not guarantee admission to Rochester or the receipt of a merit scholarship.

-During the summer before their senior year, the student will receive a letter from Admissions detailing how to note their fee waiver on the Common Application.
+During the summer before their senior year, the student will receive a letter from the Office of Admissions detailing how to note their fee waiver on the Common Application.
 The application fee should not be paid by High School Award winners, as it is non-refundable.

 Have other questions?
 Please contact the High School Awards Coordinator at firstname.lastname@example.org or call the Office of Admissions at (585) 275-3221.